Attentional Prototype Inference for Few-Shot Segmentation: Experiments

 \subsubsection{Performance on FSS-1000}

 We evaluate our method following the official evaluation protocols in~\cite{wei2019fss_fss1000}.
 The evaluation metric used for FSS-1000 is the IoU of positive labels in a binary segmentation map.
-A performance comparison with other models in terms of Positive-IoU is provided in Table~\ref{tab:fss}.
-Our method improves over the state-of-the-art set by Wei et al.~\cite{wei2019fss_fss1000} by $12.1\%$ and $7.9\%$ in the 1-shot and 5-shot settings, demonstrating the effectiveness of our proposal for few-shot semantic segmentation across large-scale semantic categories.
+Since this dataset contains the validation set, we select the prediction model with the support of the validation set (i. e., the model for the best validation class-IoU).
+Then, we report the result on the testing set.
+A performance comparison with other models in terms of Positive-IoU (P-IoU) is provided in Table~\ref{tab:fss}.
+Our method improves over the state-of-the-art set by Wei et al.~\cite{wei2019fss_fss1000} by $12.1\%$ and $7.9\%$ in the 1-shot and 5-shot settings, demonstrating the effectiveness of our proposal for few-shot segmentation across large-scale semantic categories.
 Figure~\ref{fig:fss_vis} visualizes segmentation results on the FSS-1000 dataset, where API produces accurate segmentation maps close to the ground truth.
+As shown in Figure~\ref{fig:fss_vis}, the foreground object is usually located at the center of the image and distinct from the background.
+This could lead to considerable performance for our model on FSS-1000.